FAQs for Pastor Search Process

 Q: What is the process for selecting a new Senior Pastor?

-A: The congregation will call a Search Committee, who will be tasked with selecting the candidate they believe God is calling to be the next Senior Pastor of Chapel Hill.
-That candidate will then be presented to the congregation, who will vote to determine whether to call the candidate as the next Senior Pastor.
+A: The congregation first calls a Search Committee, the members of whom are tasked with selecting the candidate they believe God is calling to be the next Senior Pastor of Chapel Hill.
+That candidate is then be presented to the congregation, who votes to determine whether to call the candidate as the next Senior Pastor.
 This is the process stipulated by the Book of Order of the Evangelical Presbyterian Church (our denomination).

 Q: Who is on the Search Committee?

-A: At the congregational meeting on November 5, the Session (Elder Board) will nominate a Search Committee, based upon a prayerful process that began several months ago.
+A: At the congregational meeting on November 5, 2023, the Session (Elder Board) nominated a Search Committee, based upon a prayerful process that began several months ago.
 Each person nominated will have served Chapel Hill as an Elder or would be eligible to serve Chapel Hill as an Elder.
-The congregation will be asked, at the meeting on November 5, to confirm these nominations for the Search Committee.
+The congregation confirmed these nominations at the November 5 meeting.
+See their bios here.

 Q: How long might this process take?